 As a result, we will need substantial additional funding to support our continuing operations and pursue our growth strategy.
-Until such time as we can generate significant revenue from product sales, if ever, we expect to finance our operations through a combination of equity offerings, debt financings, collaborations, strategic alliances and marketing, distribution or additional licensing arrangements.
+We may not be successful in our commercialization of QINLOCK.
+Until at least such time as we can generate substantial revenue from product sales, if ever, we expect to finance our operations primarily through a combination of equity offerings, debt financings, collaborations, strategic alliances, and marketing, distribution, or additional licensing arrangements.
 We may be unable to raise additional funds or enter into such other agreements or arrangements when needed on favorable terms, or at all.
 If we fail to raise capital or enter into such agreements as, and when, needed, we may have to significantly delay, scale back, or discontinue the development and commercialization of one or more of our drug candidates.

-Because of the numerous risks and uncertainties associated with pharmaceutical product development, we are unable to accurately predict the timing or amount of increased expenses or when or if we will be able to achieve or maintain profitability.
-Even if we are able to generate product sales, we may not become profitable.
+Because of the numerous risks and uncertainties associated with pharmaceutical product development and commercialization, we are unable to accurately predict the timing or amount of increased expenses or when or if we will be able to achieve or maintain profitability.
+Even if we are able to generate substantial product sales of QINLOCK, we may not become profitable.
 If we fail to become profitable or are unable to sustain profitability on a continuing basis, then we may be unable to continue our operations at planned levels and be forced to reduce or terminate our operations.

-As of March 31, 2020, we had cash, cash equivalents, and marketable securities of \$691.5 million.
-We believe that our cash, cash equivalents, and marketable securities as of March 31, 2020, will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2022.
-This excludes any potential milestone payments, royalty payments, or payments for external manufacturing services, if any, that we may receive pursuant to our license and supply agreements with Zai.
+As of June 30, 2020, we had cash, cash equivalents, and marketable securities of \$631.8 million.
+We believe that our cash, cash equivalents, and marketable securities as of June 30, 2020, together with anticipated product revenues, but excluding any potential future milestone payments or other payments under our collaboration or license agreements, if any, will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2022.
 For additional information, please read the "Liquidity and Capital Resources" section included below.